timmywil/grunt-bowercopy/CONTRIBUTING.md

 Add tests to test/bowercopy_test.js.

+*Note: the bower.json in this repo is only used for testing.
+The `private` property is set to `true` on purpose.*

 If you're unfamiliar with grunt, [gruntjs.com](http://gruntjs.com/) is a good place to start.
 Follow instructions for installing grunt and see the Gruntfile for the tasks used.

 Always run tests before submitting a pull request, unless it is just a documentation or copy change.

+### Development workflow

+There is a watch task defined in the Gruntfile to lint and test as you go.
+Simply run `grunt watch` to start.